 This is the next portion of my thesis written for my degree in Classical Chinese Medicine at NCNM in Portland.
 I hope you enjoy it!
-I’m trying to chop this into many smaller pieces so they may be more easily digested – thus hopefully compelling folks to speak up and discuss the ideas I very briefly lay out.
-Please go ahead and tell me what you think in the comments – I would enjoy some conversation around these simple topics.
+I’m trying to chop this into many smaller pieces so they may be more easily digested – thus hopefully compelling folks to speak up and discuss the ideas I present.

 Several philosophers, particularly those who are categorized as “Continental” philosophers, such as Foucault, Heidegger and American Philosopher Richard Rorty can help us to understand why this subjective, messy and quintessentially human nature of medicine is so actually an important feature of its integrity and usefulness.
 To analyze all of these philosophers and develop a rigorous theory concerning this point is a dissertation-level project.
 Fortunately, philosopher Fredrik Svenaeus, in his book The Hermeneutics of Medicine and the Phenomenology of Health, does an admirable job of pulling together diverse thinkers in Continental philosophy and other traditions to develop a rigorous philosophy of medical practice.
 I will offer and annotate some of his argument here as I believe his work points a way forward in any discussion of whether and how